Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables: Proofs

 \subsection{Empirical convergence}

-In this section, we establish convergence results for $\hlo$, which we later use to analyze parts of the error of the estimator. \begin{lemma} Suppose Assumptions \ref{as:subg}-\ref{as:out_mom} hold, $\norm{\mu-\bestmu}_2 \ll 1$, and $\mt{F}$ is contained in a $p \ll n$ dimensional subspace.
-Then
+In this section, we establish convergence results for $\hlo$, which we later use to analyze parts of the error of the estimator. \begin{lemma} Suppose Assumptions \ref{as:subg}-\ref{as:out_mom} hold, $\norm{\mu-\bestmu}_2 \ll 1$, $\m{F}$ is contained in a $p \ll n$ dimensional subspace, and $\zeta^2 = O(\sqrt{pn}).$ Then,

 \end{lemma}

 \begin{proof} From the definition of $\hlo$ we get

 The first order condition for $\plo$ is that, for any $f \in \mt{F}$,